usnistgov/metaschema/website/content/specification/syntax/instances.md

 The optional `<formal-name>` element provides a human-readable, short string label for the instance for use in documentation.

 If provided, this formal name MUST override the `<formal-name>` declared on the corresponding definition, if a `<formal-name>` is declared there.
 If not provided, the effective formal name of the instance MUST be the `<formal-name>` declared on the definition.
-If neither the instance or the definition provide a `<formal-name>`, then the instance MUST NOT have a declared formal name.
+If neither the instance nor the definition provides a `<formal-name>`, then the instance MUST NOT have a declared formal name.

 {{<callout>}}
 The `<formal-name>` label is intended to provide an easy to recognize, meaningful name for the instance.
 This element can be used when the formal name of the instance differs in use from the formal name declared by the referenced definition.